Hedevgare/blog/src/pages/posts/build-a-modal-with-html-css-and-javascript.md

 </html>
 ```

 Now we'll add the `HTML` for the modal.
-It will be represented by a `div` with an `id=modal` containing an header and a body for content.
+It will be represented by a `div` with an `id=modal` and it will contain an header `div` for the modal title and close button and the content of the modal.

 We will also add some *CSS* classes and IDs for styling and DOM manipulation with *JavaScript*.